4hayden/caiz/README.md

 Project Structure
 --------------

-  * [**Business Model**] - electric bike brand with over 20 staff, with a local HQ and various distribution networks across the globe.
-Key requirement are highly customizable role hierarchy control for the same products, which are distributed in different regions and by different channels.
-Able to talk to factory APIs.
+  * [**Business Model**] - Caizcorp.com - a Optronic and Optoelectronics manufacturer with over 100 staff, with a local HQ and various distribution networks across the globe.
+Key requirement is highly customizable role hierarchy control for the same products, which are distributed in different regions and by different channels.

   * [**Bundles**] - Popular bundles such as fos/sonata/nelmio are used for rapid prototyping, and some others (doctrineextra/fosrest) are intentionally not used for demonstration.
 For example, the file/image uploading, helpers,